PracplayLLC/styleguide/shellguide.md

 ### Use Local Variables

 Declare function-specific variables with `local`.
-Declaration and assignment should be on different lines.

 Ensure that local variables are only seen inside a function and its children by using `local` when declaring them.
 This avoids